Trump lashes out at ‘hellhole’ Manhattan after protesters fail to show in city

-Trump lashes out at ‘hellhole’ Manhattan after supporters fail to turn up to protest indictment in native city
+Trump lashes out at Manhattan after supporters fail to turn up to protest indictment in native city: ‘Absolute hellhole!’

 Mr Trump’s rant about the city comes as a panel of New Yorkers will soon decide his fate – voting whether or not he will make history as the only former or current US president to ever be criminally indicted